vivekmano/flexy205-azure/README.md

 9. Under “Settings"
     1. Click *Shared Access Policies*
     2. Click *iothubowner*
-    3. Copy your “Connection String - primary key” by clicking the *copy to clipboard* icon
+    3. Copy your “Connection String - primary key” by clicking the *Copy to clipboard* icon
     ![Getting the Connection String](https://user-images.githubusercontent.com/11340557/75224303-8a061c80-57a8-11ea-9845-248008071474.png)
     * *Your string should look something like:* `HostName=FlexyStepByStepGuide.azure-devices.net;SharedAccessKeyName=iothubowner;SharedAccessKey=blahblahblahblahblahblah=`